Set-OutlookSignatures/Set-OutlookSignatures/docs/README.md

 - Cloud-only.
 This environment has no Active Directory on premises, or does not sync mail attributes between the cloud and the on-prem enviroment.
 The script does not connect to your on-prem environment, only to the cloud via the Microsoft Graph API.

 The script parameter `GraphOnly` defines which directory environment is used:
-- `-GraphOnly false` or not passing the parameter: On-prem AD first, Azure AD only when on-prem AD can not be reached
+- `-GraphOnly false` or not passing the parameter: On-prem AD first, Entra ID/Azure AD only when on-prem AD can not be reached
-- `-GraphOnly true`: Azure AD only, even when on-prem AD could be reached
+- `-GraphOnly true`: Entra ID/Azure AD only, even when on-prem AD could be reached
 ## 15.1.
 Basic Configuration
 To allow communication between Microsoft Graph and Set-Outlooksignatures, both need to be configured for each other.

 The easiest way is to once start Set-OutlookSignatures with a cloud administrator.
 The administrator then gets asked for admin consent for the correct permissions:
-1. Log on with a user that has administrative rights in Azure AD.
+1. Log on with a user that has administrative rights in Entra ID/Azure AD.
 2. Run `Set-OutlookSignatures.ps1 -GraphOnly true`
-3. When asked for credentials, provide your Azure AD admin credentials
+3. When asked for credentials, provide your Entra ID/Azure AD admin credentials
 4. For the required permissions, grant consent in the name of your organization

 If you don't want to use custom Graph attributes or other advanced configurations, no more configuration in Microsoft Graph or Set-OutlookSignatures is required.